iampriyatam/priyatam/content/pages/index.md

       You can consider me someone who builds, designs, and tests the user interface elements of websites, software programs, and web-based applications.
-I can handle API integration and performance audit of systems.
+I can handle API integration and performance audit of applications.
 If you are looking to discuss your technology architecture of the organization then also, I could help you.
     styles:
       self:
         height: auto